 The ground anchors that your climbing frame came supplied with are crucial to providing the base for a solid and stable structure.
 If they have become loose or have been ripped out of the ground entirely, the climbing frame becomes less safe.

-If this has become an issue, it may be that the soil where your climbing frame sits is not compact enough.
-As a consequence, you will need to consider moving the frame to an area of the garden that has a higher soil density, capable of providing a solid area to keep the ground anchors in place.
-If this is not possible then you will need to consider the option of concreting the anchors into place, to ensure your children’s safety.
+If instability become an issue, it may be that the soil where your climbing frame sits is not compact enough.
+As a consequence, you will need to consider moving the frame to an area that has a higher soil density.
+Higher soil density is capable of providing a solid area to keep the ground anchors in place.
+If this is not possible then you will need to consider the option of concreting the anchors into place.

 How to preserve your timber?

-The majority of Dunster House climbing frames are made with pressure treated timber, using a non-toxic solution that is impregnated into the wood.
+The majority of our climbing frames are made with pressure treated timber, using a non-toxic solution.
 This provides a safe, long-lasting product and is a major contributing factor in allowing our climbing frames to carry a 10-year warranty against rot and infestation.

 However, for those climbing frames that are not pressure treated – and even for those that are– it is important to take measures to preserve timber that is exposed to the elements year in, year out.